 While AI and IoT are exciting technical enablers, anybody embarking on the AIoT journey should always start by looking at the why: What is the purpose?
 And what are the expected business outcomes?

 From a strategic (and emotional) point of view, the purpose of the AIoT initiative should be clearly articulated: What is the belief?
 The mission?
-Why is this really done?
+Why is this truly done?

-For the business sponsors, the expected business outcomes must be clearly defined as well.
-As was discussed in the what section, most AIoT initiatives are either focusing on products or solutions.
-Depending on the nature of your initiative, the KPIs will differ: for AIoT-enabled products, they tend to focus more on the customer acceptance and revenue side, while for AIoT-enabled solutions they tend to focus more on efficiency and optimization.
+For business sponsors, the expected business outcomes must also be clearly defined.
+As discussed in the what section, most AIoT initiatives focus on either products or solutions.
+Depending on the nature of your initiative, the KPIs will differ: AIoT-enabled products tend to focus more on the customer acceptance and revenue side, while AIoT-enabled solutions tend to focus more on efficiency and optimization.

 Smart connected products and solutions usually make use of AI and IoT in different ways.
 This must be taken into consideration when looking at the how.
 Smart products often rely on AI that was specifically developed for them using a Data Science approach.
-The goal often is to create new Intellectual Property which helps differentiate the product.
-For solutions, this often looks different: here the goal is to minimize development costs, e.g. by re-using existing AI algorithms and models.
+The goal is often to create new intellectual property that helps differentiate the product.
+For solutions, this often looks different: here the goal is to minimize development costs, e.g., by reusing existing AI algorithms and models.
 From the IoT point of view, products and solutions also differ: products usually have built-in connectivity capabilities (line fit), while solutions usually have this capability retrofitted.
 This is especially important for operators looking at heterogeneous fleets of assets or equipment.

 It is important to understand which capabilities are required for implementing AIoT.
 The AI side usually requires Data Science and AI Engineering capabilities, as well as AI/ML Ops capabilities (required for managing the AI/ML development process).